www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 The mission of the College of Education is to prepare competent and caring educators who understand students, serve the community and develop professionally to become ethical decision-makers and leaders.

 Candidates will develop and understanding of how to create learning environments for first and second language development.
-Student ability to use appropriate teaching and learning strategies in a bilingual program classroom will be considered.

 Serving the Community